Amit Mitra: Early career

-He served as an Additional Director of Steel Authority of India Ltd from March 25, 2003 to March 24, 2006.
+He served as an Additional Director of Steel Authority of India Ltd from 25 March 2003 to 24 March 2006.
 At the request of Mamata Banerjee, the railway minister, he headed a panel to draw up business plans for the public-private partnership projects of the railways.
 He has been on the government's advisory committee on the World Trade Organization and the National Manufacturing Competitiveness Council.
 He was associated with Planning Commission as a member of the expert group on equitable development.
-He has also been appointed a member on the Board of Air India-National Aviation Company of India Ltd. (NACIL).
-He is also on the Board of IL&FS –CDI, a hundred per cent subsidiary of Infrastructure Leasing & Financial Services Limited (IL&FS) which is one of India's leading infrastructure development and finance company, Also on the Board of Delhi Mumbai Industrial Corridor Development Corporation (DMICDC).